icolaiacovo/icolaiacovo.github.io/_pages/about.md

 My primary research interests are in entrepreneurship across the spectrum of new firm creation, from small businesses to high-growth-potential startups.
 My job market paper is at the intersection of entrepreneurship and personnel economics: drawing on a novel survey experiment I conducted with approximately 550 high-growth-potential U.S. startups, I investigate how entrepreneurs search for employees and set compensation.

-I have taught undergraduates in the Harvard University Economics Department, and served as a teaching fellow for MBAs at Harvard Business School.
+I have taught undergraduates in the Harvard University Economics Department (sole instructor), and served as a teaching fellow for MBAs at Harvard Business School.

 Research in Progress